 ya think Apple was going away?
 A PC user and "early adopter" of Vista

 complained that Vista wouldn't work on his high-end, custom-built PC.

 Ready to make the big switch, he was still consumed with years of

-nonsense (including much of the above) and teetering between raw hatred
+nonsense (including much of the above) and was teetering between raw

-of Microsoft and his fear that the Macintosh might face extinction.
+of Microsoft and his fear that the Macintosh might go extinct.

 reminds me: Haven't heard much about Apple's market share lately.

 magazine what said y'all gots security updates now,